MONECS: Overview

 For teaching computer science students in Australian schools Monash University created subsets of the FORTRAN language, an elementary version called MINITRAN then an enhanced version called MIDITRAN.
 MIDITRAN versions were available for a number of different mainframe systems, i.e. Burroughs B5000/B5500 series, CDC 3000, IBM 360 and ICL 1900.
 Student's programs were submitted on IBM Port-a-Punch cards that can be programmed with an IBM board and stylus or even a bent paper clip.
 Standard 80-column punch cards were an option for students if a card punch was available.

 Before the minicomputer, it was impossible for a class of Australian students to have hands-on access to a computer within a one-hour school period.
 Mainframes were too expensive for small schools and remote job entry equipment was typically limited to major corporations, universities and research centres.

 A group at Monash University under the leadership of Dr Len G. Whitehouse solved the problem with a small PDP-11 minicomputer system that could be used in the classroom.
+Long term support was provided by Mrs Katherine Ching.

 Mark sense cards were used, and a class of 30 children could each get two runs in a one-hour period.
 The Monash University series of Student FORTRAN predated and was an independent effort not associated with DEC's PDP-8 based EDUSYSTEM series which centred on the BASIC language.

 MONECS was optimised for the low end hardware of the Digital Equipment Corporation (DEC) PDP-11 minicomputer family.
 Typical installation would be a PDP-11/03, /04, /05 /10 or D. D. Webster Electronics' Spectrum-IIB (repackaged DEC LSI) processor with 32k Bytes memory.